Metal corrosion and rust are a concern when transporting machinery, but properly protecting your goods can prevent damages.

 Talk to your shippers about the best way to protect your machinery and equipment.

 2. Choose Packaging that Absorbs or Resists Moisture

 Consider packaging that will protect certain components of the equipment and compensate for weather and environment.
 Choose materials that absorb moisture (like polythene bags and VCI bags).
 These protective measures reduce the opportunity for a chemical reaction to take place.
 You can also consider the right oil or wax to protect the metal before you transport it to the next destination.

 3. Separate Materials that Accelerate Rust

 According to research conducted by Leinberger, most equipment does not rust during transportation.
 Rust occurs as the equipment awaits loading and offloading.
-It is therefore essential that the responsible parties isolate any equipment prone to rust and get them into dry space as quickly as possible.
+Therefore, the responsible parties must isolate any equipment prone to rust and get them into dry space as quickly as possible.